TianquShao/gis_code/code.md

 t=tmap_arrange(tm1,tm,legend,ncol=3)
 t
 ```

+### analysis:
-From the picture, we can get the similarities and differences
+From the figures, we can see some similarities and differences
 1. Similarities: agglomeration in the middle - diffusion around.In general, Airbnb listings are strongest in city centres and spread out.In addition, the spread west of the city center is greater
 2. Differences: The color of three Boroughs in 2020 is lighter than previously, namely Tow Hamlets, Hammersmith and Fulham, and Wandsworth.
 However, the drawback of this graph is that only the interval can be seen, not the travel value.
 Therefore, we can visualize the spatial distribution by calculating the interpolation of the two data set.

-## Change of London Airbnb listing count at borough level
+### Change of London Airbnb listing count at borough level

 ```{r include=FALSE}